AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/validator-network.md

 - If these conditions are met, it then adds it's own signature to the message and propagates the new message to the other peers in the network.

-- If a threshold number of soldiers have signed, the transaction will be submitted on-chain.
+- If a threshold number of soldiers have signed, the transaction will be submitted on-chain in the form of an optimised byte string.

+### Governance

+When we talk about governance of a bridge, what we mean is that there are only certain validators allowed to sign transactions, and there are only certain tokens allowed to be transfered cross-chain.

+These are decided by our governance members, who, in turn, will decide based on factors, such as stable-coin distributors relations, and crypto partnerships.

 ### Disaster Recovery